Masonatorr/PB3-Gear-Generator/README.md

 The tooth height controls the total height of the tooth from tip to base, as shown here:
 ![Tooth height](https://github.com/Masonatorr/PB3-Gear-Generator/assets/42453670/77d97b42-797d-4a83-8131-f7185e7f692b "Tooth height")
 As mentioned previously, the tip and base of each tooth are both an equal distance away from the gear's radius.
 I would recommend a tooth height of around 0.5m, as higher values can make the teeth too long to properly mesh with each other.
+If you increase the tooth count more than you increase the gear radius, you'll want to shorten the teeth, and if you do the opposite, you'll want to lengthen the teeth.

 ## Outer Radius of Ring (Ring Gears):
 Ring gears have almost exactly the same shape as their respective spur gears, except they are inverted, with an empty space on the inside and an outside ring.
 The outer radius is measured as the distance from the center of the gear to any point on the outside ring, as shown here: